 - Come from a non-medical professional background, ranging from chaplains to accountants; from footwear specialists to lab technicians; and, from IT experts to facility managers.

-- Have solid scientific and technical credentials and the endorsement of three references.
+- Have solid scientific and/or academic and/or technical credentials and the endorsement of three references.

 - Show a commitment to service.

 - Exhibit good communication skills, both verbally and in writing.